dahnny012/respot/README.md

 ## Credit

+This project would have not been possible without [C9.io](https://c9.io).
+This project is a result of multiple open source projects, frameworks, and technologies. (e.g. Bootstrap, Node, NPM, MaterializeCSS, Mongo, Express)
+Special thanks to the online developer community on StackOverflow.

 ### Team

 This project was a collaborative effort.
-We are all friends at the University of Minnesota Twin Cities.
+We are all friends at the University of Minnesota -Twin Cities.

  * [Danh Nguyen](https://github.com/dahnny012) - Lead Full-Stack Developer
  * [Wen Chuan Lee](https://github.com/leewc) - Full-Stack Developer

-### Other

-This project would have not been possible without [C9.io](https://c9.io).

 <!--
 The "License" section intends to be a license declaration.
 Checkout choosealicence.com to become familar with different licences.
 The full license should be included in the LICENSE file, but you can also declare and link to it here.